Nicholas-Swift/apstudynotes-Hacker/README.md

 was at and start writing a program to dowload all 141 essays on the apstudynotes site.
 Let the hacking begin!

 # The Code
+First, let's go over the imports.

 ```python
 import os, requests, bs4
 ```

+We import os, requests, and bs4.
+We use os (Operating System) to check for and create directories - where the files will be located, requests to get the website html, and bs4 (Beautiful Soup) to parse it.